-All visitors to other peoples’ land have the right to expect that they will be kept safe.
+All visitors on other peoples’ land have the right to expect that they will be kept safe.
 This is because property owners have a legal duty to protect their visitors.
 This duty forms the backbone of premises liability laws in Omaha.

 One common way that landowners fail in this duty is by allowing a temporary hazard to create an unsafe condition.
 These dangerous conditions can cause even a cautious visitor to slip and fall, often resulting in a severe injury.

-An Omaha slip and fall lawyer could help individuals who were injured in slip and fall accidents hold at-fault landowners responsible for their negligence.
+An Omaha slip and fall lawyer can help individuals who were injured in slip and fall accidents hold at-fault landowners responsible for their negligence.
 With the help of a dedicated personal injury attorney from Berry Law, you can seek payments for medical bills, lost wages, and mental anguish.

 Obligations of Omaha Landowners

 Landowners have a duty to maintain their property in a safe manner for all invited visitors.
 It is important to note that this duty applies to invited visitors.
 This includes those who are given express or implied permission to enter the land.